ThatZiv/simplewelcome/README.md

 # Configuration
 Go to client.lua

-Change the fields to your liking
+Change the fields to your liking (replace the welcome in quotes to what you want)

 Color works too (rgb)